Conrad of Montferrat: Byzantine Empire

 In 1179, following the family's alliance with Manuel I Comnenos, Conrad led an army against Frederick Barbarossa's forces, then commanded by the imperial Chancellor, Archbishop Christian of Mainz.
 He defeated them at Camerino in September, taking the Chancellor hostage.
 (He had previously been a hostage of the Chancellor.)
 He left the captive in his brother Boniface's care and went to Constantinople to be rewarded by the Emperor, returning to Italy shortly after Manuel's death in 1180.
 Now in his mid-thirties, his personality and good looks made a striking impression at the Byzantine court: Niketas Choniates describes him as "of beautiful appearance, comely in life's springtime, exceptional and peerless in manly courage and intelligence, and in the flower of his body's strength".

 In the winter of 1186–1187, Isaac II Angelus offered his sister, Theodora, as a bride to Conrad's younger brother Boniface, to renew the Byzantine alliance with Montferrat, but Boniface was married.
 Conrad, recently widowed, had taken the cross, intending to join his father in the Kingdom of Jerusalem; instead, he accepted Isaac's offer and returned to Constantinople in the spring of 1187.
 On his marriage, he was awarded the rank of Caesar.
-However, almost immediately, he had to help the Emperor defend his throne against a revolt, led by General Alexios Branas.
+However, almost immediately, he had to help the Emperor defend his throne against a revolt, led by General Alexios Vranas.
 According to Choniates, Conrad inspired the weak Emperor to take the initiative.
-He fought without a shield or helmet and wore a linen cuirass instead of mail in the battle in which Branas was killed.
-He was slightly wounded in the shoulder, but unhorsed Branas, who was then killed and beheaded by his bodyguards.
+He fought without a shield or helmet and wore a linen cuirass instead of mail in the battle in which Vranas was killed.
+He was slightly wounded in the shoulder, but unhorsed Vranas, who was then killed and beheaded by his bodyguards.

+Conrad was vigorous in arms, extremely clever both in natural mental ability and by learning, amiable in character and deed, endowed with all the human virtues, supreme in every council, the fair hope of his own side and a blazing lightning-bolt to the foe, capable of pretence and dissimulation in politics, educated in every language, in respect of which he was regarded by the less articulate to be extremely fluent.